 The Mercedes-Benz GLC has been a standout in the luxury compact SUV market, but not all model years are created equal.
-Want to know which GLC years are worth your cash and which might leave you kicking yourself?
+Want to know which GLC years are worth your money and which might leave you feeling regretful?

-We’re taking a comprehensive dive into the GLC’s history, using data from NHTSA, Consumer Reports, and J.D.
+We’re taking an exhaustive dive into the GLC’s history, using data from NHTSA, Consumer Reports, and J.D.
 Power to highlight the best features and possible pitfalls.

 By the end, you’ll know exactly which years to target and which to avoid when hunting for your perfect GLC.

-Ready for a no-nonsense guide to GLC wisdom?
+Ready for a straightforward guide to GLC wisdom?

 Table of ContentsShow